Marcin-8/AVT5330-thermometer-for-linux/README.txt

 #
 # How to install:
 #   on AVT5330 set one of jumpers for automatic measure
+#		on pc install:
-#		as root
+#   as user with sudo
-#			apt install gnuplot
+#			sudo apt install gnuplot
-#			apt install gnuplot-x11
+#			sudo apt install gnuplot-x11
 #			connect USB thermometer
-#			chmod 744 /dev/ttyUSB0
+#			sudo chmod 664 /dev/ttyUSB0
-#			chmod 744 ./measure_temp.sh
 #		as user
+#     chmod 700 ./measure_temp.sh
 #			terminal1 (run the script)
 #				while true; do ./measure_temp.sh; date; sleep 60; done
 #			terminal2 (for drawing)